Chris1221/wgba/README.md

 wgba -s bad_file.bed
 ```

-Adjust the tolerance for build assignemnt with `-t`, `--tol`.
+Adjust the tolerance for build assignment with `-t`, `--tol`.
 This is useful if you know that one chromosome will never match.

 ```{sh}
 wgba -t 2 one_bad_chromosome.bed